 Investigators must have an active license and board certification and experience in the treatment of RLS, as documented on their Curriculum Vitae and/or in a statement of the investigator's relevant experience, including dates, location, extent, and type of experience.
-Each Investigator must undergo training conducted by the Sponsor, on the study device prior to study initiation.
+Each Investigator must undergo training conducted by the Sponsor, on the study device prior to study initiation - device training conducted for the RESTFUL Study protocol will satisfy this requirement.